Demoulas family

 The Demoulas family is a Greek-American family that controls DeMoulas Super Markets, Inc., the company that operates the Market Basket chain of supermarkets.
 Beginning in 1990, two sides of the Demoulas family fought for control of DeMoulas Super Markets.
-The dispute ended in 2014, when the family of George Demoulas sold their shares to Frances Demoulas, Glorianne Demoulas, Arthur T. Demoulas and Caren Demoulas after protests by employees and customers.
+The dispute ended in 2014, after protests by employees and customers, when the family of George Demoulas sold their shares to Frances Demoulas, Glorianne Demoulas, Arthur T. Demoulas and Caren Demoulas.

 Athanasios and Efrosine Demoulas

-Athanasios "Arthur" Demoulas was born in 1883.
+Athanasios "Arthur" Demoulas (Δημουλάς) was born in 1883.
 He was orphaned during the Greco-Turkish War of 1897.
 On March 17, 1906, he arrived at Ellis Island.
 He settled in the Acre neighborhood of Lowell, Massachusetts.
 In 1914 he married Efrosene Soulis (born 1892), a girl he knew from his native village of Kalabaka.
 In 1917 they left their factory jobs and opened DeMoulas Market.
 By 1921, they had enough money to purchase a home in Dracut, Massachusetts, with a slaughterhouse out back.
 They hoped their store would become known for its fresh lamb.
 During the Great Depression, Demoulas would give families who were struggling financially a free piece of bread with ham or allow them to purchase groceries on credit.

 The Demoulases had six children; John (1915–2000), George (1919–1971), an unnamed baby girl (1919–1919), Telemachus "Mike" (1920–2003), Ann (1922–2022), and Evangelos (1925–1930).
 In 1954, Athanasios and Efrosine Demoulas sold the market to Mike and George for $15,000.

 Arthur Demoulas died in 1958.
 Efrosene died in 1964.